-exhibition at OUTPUT explores the multi-faceted collaborative practice
+latest postal exhibition explores the multi-faceted collaborative

-OUTPUT’s gallery-based exhibition programme, the two Liverpool-based
+of OUTPUT’s gallery-based exhibition programme, the two Liverpool-based

 artists have devised a number of innovative ways to experience their

 work, both from the comfort of your own home and outside in the world.|

 artists have created a print, pictured above, for our postal exhibition

-together images and text from a wider
+programme.
+The design brings together images and text from a wider

 In addition, the artists have procued a Sound Walk using the app Echoes.

-Through this app, sound works can be accessed by visiting
+Through this app, sound works can be accessed by visiting specific

 Detailed instructions on how to use the app can be accessed here.